stacs-srg/valipop/docs/usage/results.md

 </dt>

 <dd>
-The records directory contains any records generated once the model and analysis have completed.
-The record format generated can be specified in the configuration.
-Generally only birth, death, and marriage records are recorded among the generated population.
+The records directory contains the records generated from the simulated population, if specified in the configuration file.
 </dd>

 <dt>